hpatches/hpatches-dataset/README.md

 Each image sequence contains a reference image and 5 target images with different illumination and/or different viewpoint for a planar scene.
 For all images we have the estimated ground truth homography `H` (stored in CSV files `H_ref_X` where `X=1..5`).

 ![Example sequence](img/images.png)
-*Image 1*: Example sequence.
-First image is the reference image followed by 5 images with a different viewpoint.
+*Image 1: Example sequence.
+First image is the reference image followed by 5 images with a different viewpoint.*

 Patches are sampled in the reference image using combination of local feature extractors (Hessian, Harris and DoG detector).
 Patch orinetation is estimated using a single major orientation from Lowe's method.
 No affine adaptation is used, therefore all patches are square regions in the reference image.